More in this section:

 For information on expected turnaround time please access Microbiology and Serology test information using the blue box at the top of this page.

 In general all specimens should reach the laboratory as soon as possible after being taken.
 Micro-organisms may be susceptible to drying, heat or cold (particularly freezing).
 In specimens such as sputum and urine they can multiply to inappropriate levels.
-Genital pathogens and anaerobic organisms are particularly sensitive to delays before culturing All bacterial swabs should be placed in Amies transport medium (the clear jelly seen in may swab tubes) that prevents drying, maintains pH and excludes oxygen; and kept at room temperature until delivery to the laboratory.
+Genital pathogens and anaerobic organisms are particularly sensitive to delays before culturing All bacterial swabs should be placed in Amies transport medium (refer to specific tubes as detailed in the test directory) that prevents drying, maintains pH and excludes oxygen; and kept at room temperature until delivery to the laboratory.
 Urine for culture should always be taken into the borate containing red-topped 30ml bottles to prevent bacterial overgrowth.
 Refrigerate until delivery.
 Specimens of clotted blood (brown top “serum” tubes) are suitable for all serological tests.
 Refrigerate until delivery: do NOT freeze.
 Blood cultures - Keep at room temperature and send the broths to the laboratory.
 Do not place on radiators etc as they get too hot (many pathogens cannot tolerate temperatures over 37°C).